Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Review of d G d phase transition (Global features)

-A recent suggestion which is of interest to us here is the so-called dGd phase transition \cite{dGd}.
-The extremely high temperature of early times allows for a scenario where a quantum mechanical phase transition could change the geometry of spacetime.
-This transition could occur due to a phase transition in the potential of a scalar field.
-For a spatially constant scalar field $ \phi $ with negligible potential minimum and $ \vec{\nabla}\phi=0 $, one has $ p_{\phi}=-\rho _{\phi} $\cite{hobson}.
-Therefore $ V(\phi) $ acts as an effective cosmological constant.
-This gives tools of using the effective potential in curved spacetimes.
-The action of a scalar field in a curved spacetime with the metric $ g $ is \cite{mukhanov}
+The extremely high temperature of the early universe allows for a scenario where a quantum mechanical phase transition could change the geometry of spacetime, which could occur due to a phase transition in the potential of a scalar field.
+Since

+a spatially constant and time independent scalar field $ \phi $, ($ \dot{\phi} =0$ and $ \vec{\nabla}\phi=0 $) , acts as a perfect fluid with energy density and pressure given by $ p_{\phi}=-\rho _{\phi} $ which is the equation of state of cosmological constant.
+Therefore we can consider $ V(\phi) $ as an effective cosmological constant\citep {Hobson:2006se}.
+Thus, the effective potential in curved spacetime would be an apt tool to continue.
+The action of a scalar field in a curved spacetime $ g_{\mu\nu} $ is \citep{Mukhanov:2007zz}